AnaSrinath/FaceMask.ai/README.md

 # FaceMask.ai

-The dataset I have created for this will be in the g-drive link:
+I will upload the dataset I created in a G-drive folder and share the link here in a few days (It's taking a lot of time to upload it onto G-drive and GitHub isn't even allowing me to do it directly)

 .h5 contains the trained model